Monthly Dividend Stock In Focus: Orchid Island Capital - Sure Dividend

 Investors are likely familiar with the standard real estate investment trusts, or REITs.
 Most REITs own physical real estate, lease the properties to tenants, and derive rental income which is used to pay dividends.

-But there is a different set of REITs that investors may not be as familiar with: mortgage REITs.
-These REITs do not own physical properties, but rather buy mortgage securities.
+However, investors may not be as familiar with a different set of REITs: mortgage REITs.
+These REITs do not own physical properties but rather buy mortgage securities.

 Mortgage REITs typically have much higher dividend yields than standard REITs, but this does not necessarily make them better investments.

-For example, Orchid Island Capital (ORC) is a mortgage REIT, with an extremely high dividend yield of 16.5%.
+For example, Orchid Island Capital (ORC) is a mortgage REIT, with an extremely high dividend yield of 17.9%.
 Orchid Island pays dividends each month, which gives it the compelling combination of a high yield with monthly dividend payments.
-It is one of the 50 monthly dividend stocks.

 Orchid Island has an exceptionally high dividend yield and is one of the highest-yielding stocks that we cover.